 Price of Activities in Poland

 Polish Old Towns are delightfully pretty, and you can explore those for free.
-There is also no shortage of beautiful parks, viewpoints and war memorials you can visit for free, which also have a lot to offer as cultural attractions.
+There is also no shortage of beautiful parks, viewpoints and war memorials, and other things you can do for free, which also have a lot to offer as cultural attractions.

 There are a few big-ticket attractions in Poland and you’ll probably pay for a tour to visit them.
 These activities are therefore more expensive, but, again, absolutely worth it.
 Surprisingly, most of these attractions are day trips from Krakow.